dwavesystems/dimod/docs/sampler_composites.rst

 Simulated Annealing Sampler
 ---------------------------

-.. tip:: :obj:`neal.sampler.SimulatedAnnealingSampler` is a more performant implementation of simulated annealing you can use for solving problems.
+.. tip:: :class:`~dwave.samplers.sa.sampler.SimulatedAnnealingSampler` is a more performant implementation of simulated annealing you can use for solving problems.

 .. autoclass:: SimulatedAnnealingSampler